anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ## “Lockdowns save lives.”

 It has been [nearly a year](https://www.bbc.com/news/world-52103747) since the first round of lockdowns.
 Without any historical or scientific precedent indicating that lockdowns were even remotely effective at saving lives, governors single-handedly began shutting down their economies and mandating mask wearing in an effort to quickly do something, *anything* to slow the spread.
 Unemployment and social isolation were mandated for millions without a single vote&mdash;go, democracy!
 Questioning these orders was tantamount to questioning the Science<sup>TM</sup>, a grave Covidian sin that relegated one to the lowly status of haircut-loving grandma killer.
-However, after only a few months of lockdown, it became apparent that there was no correlation between how soon a region locked down and their death toll:
+However, after only a few months of lockdown, it became apparent that there was no correlation between how soon a region locked down and its death toll:

 ![Days to Lockdown](https://www.aier.org/wp-content/uploads/2020/05/ED-AZ636_Rodger_16U_20200426130615-1-1.jpg)

-Locking down quickly clearly did not matter, and we knew this back in April.
+Locking down quickly clearly did not matter, and this is something we knew as early as April.
 But what about locking down in general?
 Surely the strictest lockdowns are saving the most lives today, right?
 Hardly.

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)